insomnicles/academy/README.md

 ## Academy

-Python scripts for converting books from [Project Gutenberg](https://www.gutenberg.org) in html into pretty html reader.
-The script has been test for Plato, Aristotle and a number of other philosophical works, but will also work for others in the Project Gutenberg library.
-It will not work for every book.
+Python scripts for converting books from [Project Gutenberg](https://www.gutenberg.org) into beautiful html reader or latex document.
+The scripts have been tested for works by Plato and Aristotle but will work for others, though certainly not all.

-**Work in Progress**: annotations, images and footnotes and other improvements.
+**Work in Progress**: annotations, images, footnotes and other improvements.

-Philosophy books converted using the scripts are available on [insomnicles.github.io/academy](Academy site)
+Philosophy books converted using the scripts are available on the [Academy Site](https://insomnicles.github.io/academy)

 ## Requirements

 * **Python**: You will need to install [Python 3+](https://www.python.org/)

 * **Latex**: "simple" theme will output a latex file 'filename.tex'.
 To compile the tex document into pdf or ps, you will need [TexLive](https://texlive.org/) under linux, [MikTex](https://miktex.org/) under windows, or some other implementation of latex.
+You can use PDFLatex or Xelatex.

 ## Usage